Proliferating cell nuclear antigen: Uses

-Antibodies against proliferating cell nuclear antigen (PCNA) or monoclonal antibody termed Ki-67 can be used for grading of different neoplasms, e.g. astrocytoma.
+Antibodies against proliferating cell nuclear antigen (PCNA) or a similar marker of proliferation termed Ki-67 can be used for grading of different neoplasms, e.g. astrocytoma.
 They can be of diagnostic and prognostic value.
 Imaging of the nuclear distribution of PCNA (via antibody labeling) can be used to distinguish between early, mid and late S phase of the cell cycle.
 However, an important limitation of antibodies is that cells need to be fixed leading to potential artifacts.

-On the other hand, the study of the dynamics of replication and repair in living cells can be done introducing translational fusions of PCNA.
+On the other hand, the study of the dynamics of replication and repair in living cells can be done by introducing translational fusions of PCNA.
 To eliminate the need for transfection and bypass the problem of difficult to transfect and/or short lived cells, cell permeable replication and/or repair markers can be used.
-These peptides offer the distinct advantage that can be used in situ in living tissue and even distinguish cells undergoing replication from cells undergoing repair.
+These peptides offer the distinct advantage that they can be used in situ in living tissue and even distinguish cells undergoing replication from cells undergoing repair.

-PCNA is a potential therapeutic target in cancer therapy.
+caPCNA, a post-translationally modified isoform of PCNA common in cancer cells, is a potential therapeutic target in cancer therapy.
+In 2023 City of Hope National Medical Center published preclinical research on a targeted chemotherapy using AOH1996 that appears to suppress tumor growth without causing discernable side effects.